Making your business Covid secure

 - public buildings such as libraries and community centres

 - the majority of outdoor settings and attractions - these include outdoor hospitality, zoos, theme parks, drive-in cinemas and performance events

-Hospitality venues will be able to open for outdoor service only.
+- indoor areas of hospitality venues will reopen alongside outdoor service.
+As with outdoor areas, table service will be required.
+Unless a specific exemption exists, indoor areas must only be attended by a group of six or two households.
 A series of videos have been produced with more guidance and information and are available at Youtube: Helping workplaces reopen safely - Covid-19.

 Guidance and further information

 - Covid-19 support for businesses - includes the latest updates, grant schemes and business rates relief

 - Gov.uk: working safely during coronavirus (COVID-19)

 - Gov.uk: Working safely during coronavirus (COVID-19) - 5 steps to working safely

 - Gov.uk: Coronavirus (COVID-19) safer public places - urban centres and green spaces